Weave Code

 Adopt This Package If:

-• Distributed tracing is a priority: Your Laravel application interacts with microservices, APIs, or async systems (e.g., Swoole, fibers) where trace correlation is critical for debugging and performance tuning.
+• Distributed tracing is critical: Your Laravel app interacts with microservices, APIs, or async systems (e.g., Swoole, fibers) where trace correlation is essential for debugging.

-• OpenTelemetry is already adopted or planned: You use opentelemetry-php/sdk or plan to integrate with OpenTelemetry-compatible backends (Jaeger, Datadog, Honeycomb).
+• OpenTelemetry is already adopted or planned: You use opentelemetry-php/sdk or plan to integrate with OpenTelemetry-compatible backends (Jaeger, Datadog, Lightstep).

-• Compliance or auditing requires traceability: GDPR, financial, or security use cases demand traceable request flows for auditing or investigations.
+• Compliance/auditing requires traceability: GDPR, financial (PCI DSS), or security use cases demand traceable request flows for audits or investigations.

-• PHP 8.1+ is your baseline: Fiber support and modern features (e.g., getAll in TextMap) are fully available and critical for async workflows.
+• PHP 8.1+ is your baseline: Fiber support and modern features (e.g., getAll in TextMap) are fully available.

-• Observability roadmap includes baggage/metadata: You plan to attach custom metadata (e.g., tenant_id, session_id) to traces or logs for enriched debugging.
+• Observability roadmap includes baggage/metadata: You plan to attach custom metadata (e.g., tenant_id, request_id) to traces or logs for enriched debugging.

 Look Elsewhere If:

-• No distributed tracing needed: Basic request logging (e.g., Monolog) suffices for monolithic apps without external dependencies or async workflows.
+• No distributed tracing needed: Basic request logging (e.g., Monolog, Laravel Debugbar) suffices for monolithic apps without external dependencies.

-• PHP < 8.1: Fiber support is unavailable; async features may require significant workarounds or alternative solutions.
+• PHP < 8.1: Fiber support is unavailable; async features may require workarounds or alternative libraries like stack/stack.

 • Not using OpenTelemetry: This package is tightly coupled to the OpenTelemetry ecosystem.
-Alternatives like stack/stack or custom solutions exist but lack spec compliance and interoperability.
+Alternatives like stack/stack or custom solutions exist but lack spec compliance.

 • Async workloads are trivial: Simple Redis queues or synchronous jobs don’t require fiber/event-loop context propagation.

-• No observability tooling: Without an OpenTelemetry-compatible backend (e.g., Jaeger), the package’s value is limited to basic trace IDs without metadata or advanced features.
+• No observability tooling: Without an OpenTelemetry-compatible backend (e.g., Jaeger, Datadog), the package’s value is limited to basic trace IDs.

 How to Pitch It (Stakeholders)